Configuring the hostname (v2)

 bin/kc.[sh|bat] start --hostname my.keycloak.org --proxy-headers xforwarded

-In this case, scheme, port and context path are resolved dynamically from X-Forwarded-* headers, while hostname is statically defined as my.keycloak.org.
+In this case, scheme, and port are resolved dynamically from X-Forwarded-* headers, while hostname is statically defined as my.keycloak.org.

 Fixed URLs